Hurricane Ike: Oil and gas spills

 Hurricane Ike's winds, surge, and giant waves tossed storage tanks and punctured pipelines.
 However, operators in the Gulf of Mexico (ranging from major integrated producers like BP and Shell to small privately owned independents) shut in operations in advance of Ike's approach as a precautionary measure.
 As a result of these shut-ins, US oil production dropped from 5 Moilbbl/d to 4 Moilbbl/d in the immediate aftermath of the hurricane.
 By late November, production was restored to pre-Ike levels.
 Despite the hurricane, only 500000 USgal of crude oil split into the Gulf of Mexico and the marshes, bayous and bays of Louisiana and Texas over a coastline distance of 185 mi.
 Much of the spillage occurred in the High Island area of Galveston County, Texas, where storm surge rose over a low-lying oilfield and flooded the marshy area around several producing wells, beam pumps and storage tanks.
 During the days both before and after the storm, companies, and residents reported around 448 releases of gas, oil and other substances into the environment in Louisiana and Texas.
 The hardest hit places were industrial centres near Houston and Port Arthur, Texas, as well as oil production facilities off Louisiana's coast.

 The Coast Guard, with the Environmental Protection Agency and state agencies, has responded to more than 3,000 pollution reports associated with the storm and its surge along the upper Texas coast.
 Most callers complain about abandoned propane tanks, paint cans and other hazardous materials containers turning up in marshes, backyards, and other places.

 Collision of oil tanker with drilling rig

-On March 6, 2009, a 159,000-ton Norwegian tanker, SKS Satilla, collided with jackup drilling rig Ensco 74, operated by Valaris plc, which had been missing after Ike struck.
+On March 6, 2009, a 159,000-ton Norwegian tanker, SKS Satilla, collided with jackup drilling rig Ensco 74, operated by Ensco (now Valaris Limited), which had been missing after Ike struck.
 The tanker's double hull prevented an oil spill at the site, 65 miles south of Galveston, which is 115 miles west of the original position of the rig.
 Four drilling rigs, including Ensco 74, were damaged by Ike, but Ensco 74 was the only missing rig.
 At least 52 oil platforms were damaged by Ike.

 Retirement

-Because of the tremendous damage, number of deaths, and people left missing, the name Ike was officially retired on April 22, 2009, by the World Meteorological Organization, and will never be used again for an Atlantic tropical cyclone.
+Because of the tremendous damage and number of deaths caused by storm, the name Ike was retired by the World Meteorological Organization in April 2009, and will never be used again for an Atlantic tropical cyclone.
 It was replaced with Isaias for the 2014 season.
-Isaias, however, was not used in 2014.
-Instead, it was used in 2020 for the first time.